 We're living through unprecedented times.
 The demands and challenges of 2020 are vastly different than what we’ve faced before.
 Trust yourself, do your research, leverage your stakeholder relationships, and put wellbeing first.
 And if you still feel nervous about sharing your plans and ideas, take some tips from our blog on how to increase your executive presence, start with a deep breath and a drink of water — you’ve got this.

 At Egencia, we can help you action all of the hints and tips above.
 Our teams are always on hand to support you.
 Once you’ve gathered the feedback from your internal stakeholders and understand their new requirements, our expert account management and implementation teams will help your business to adjust its policies based on your needs.

 We also have an excellent online resource in the Egencia Connect Community we mentioned above.
 The community is a safe space for travel managers to share best practices, get business travel tips and advice from travel experts and other peers, and earn points for completing fun challenges.

-As an organisation that’s trusted to manage travel by over 9,000 companies around the world, we can help you become a stronger business travel manager for your organisation.
+As an organization that’s trusted to manage travel by over 9,000 companies around the world, we can help you become a stronger business travel manager for your organization.